omertb/meraki-opui/README.md

 ## Container Deployment:
 ### 1. Production Environment
-> Before continue beginning; ensure that pgsql_data directory and
+> Before getting started; ensure that pgsql_data directory and
 >a database called meraki_operator is created inside it.
 This prerequisite can be met by
 >following the instructions under _2.
 Development Environment->Database_.